Kripa-Bangera/ATM-Cash-Demand-Forecasting/README.md

 # **🏧 ATM Cash Demand Forecasting**

 This project focuses on forecasting ATM cash demand using real-world data from the Reserve Bank of India (RBI).
 We developed and compared three time series models to accurately predict future cash requirements:
-1.Exponential Smoothing
+1. Exponential Smoothing
-2.SARIMA (Seasonal ARIMA)
+2. SARIMA (Seasonal ARIMA)
-3.Dynamic Harmonic Regression (DHR)
+3. Dynamic Harmonic Regression (DHR)
 #### The DHR model demonstrated the best performance in terms of RMSE.

 ## 📄Dataset